Grade Level: 5 (4-6)

 The introductory graphic to this activity is a rebus, a picture puzzle that represents words.
 Can you solve it?
 Hint: Divide the block of letters to form words.
 What do these words have in common?
 (Answer: Weather words.)

 An idiom is a common expression that cannot be taken literally, such as, "barking up the wrong tree."
 It is a figurative expression.
 Use the computer graphics program on your school or home computer to create a visual idiom puzzle.
 The fun thing about the puzzle is that it takes the idiom literally.

-See Mrs. Oates Multiage Class at St. James All Grade, at: http://projects.sd3.k12.nf.ca/multiage/weather/teacher.html for lots more activity suggestions.
+See Mrs. Oates Multiage Class at St. James All Grade, originally found at: http://projects.sd3.k12.nf.ca/multiage/weather/teacher.html for lots more activity suggestions.

 - Wordplay and analysis of words into their roots, suffixes and prefixes may be a team activity.